grimnico/Firefox-Extension-Background/README.md

 # Firefox Background

-This extension add a background to the firefox start page.
+This extension add the MacOS background to the firefox start page.

 Ultra lightweight extension that don't need any permission.